panva/jose/README.md

 <h2>Support</h2>

 [<img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160" align="right">][support-patreon]
-If you or your business use ultimate-jose, please consider becoming a [Patron][support-patreon] so I can continue maintaining it and adding new features carefree.
+If you or your business use @panva/jose, please consider becoming a [Patron][support-patreon] so I can continue maintaining it and adding new features carefree.
 You may also donate one-time via [PayPal][support-paypal].
 [<img src="https://cdn.jsdelivr.net/gh/gregoiresgt/payment-icons@183140a5ff8f39b5a19d59ebeb2c77f03c3a24d3/Assets/Payment/PayPal/Paypal@2x.png" width="100" align="right">][support-paypal]

 ## Usage